dwyn/cc/ConceptCommunity.md

   end
 ```

-Now I dont think there is anything necessarily wrong with this set up, and I think it could work.
+Now I dont think there is anything wrong with this set up. per se.
 But I consistently ask myself, “Is there a better way to do this?”.
 This question keeps me up at night seeing as how I am programming from a place of ignorance more often than not; I am perpetually worried I am doing something wrong.
 I dont mind being ignorant, I do mind staying ignorant.
-So that said, I chatted with some friends and I feel like I may have found a better way!
+That said, I chatted with some friends and I feel like I may have found a better way!
 Check me out:

 ```
   create_table "concepts", force: :cascade do |t|